Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/346-SATA-hotplug-detection.md

 1. Power on the DUT.
 1. Hold the `BOOT_MENU_KEY` to enter the UEFI Boot Menu.
+1. Select the `UEFI Shell` option using the arrow keys and press `Enter`.
+1. Execute the following command in the shell:

+    ```bash
+    map -t hd
+    ```

+1. Note the results.
 1. Connect the disk to the SATA port.
-1. Press `ESC` to go to Setup Menu.
-1. Select the `One Time Boot` position using arrows and click `Enter`.
-1. Note the results.
+1. Execute the following command in the shell:

+    ```bash
+    map -t hd -r
+    ```

 **Expected result**

-The position with the name of the connected SATA disk should be displayed in the Boot Menu.
+1. The output of the first command should contain mapping table for all hard disks connected to the device.
+1. The output of the second command should contain refreshed mapping table for all hard disks connected to the device.
+1. The refreshed list should contain additional item - mounted SATA disk.

-## SHT001.002 SATA hot-plug detection (Ubuntu 22.04)
+## SHT001.002 SATA hot plug (Ubuntu 22.04)

 **Test description**